Erasmus Centre for Data Analytics white logo SVG

 Virtual & Augmented Reality

-The expert practice Virtual and Augmented Reality aims to bring together academic researchers from different disciplines (e.g., marketing, economics, operations and technology management, psychologists, and health care) and experts from practice (e.g., managers, psychologists) to jointly research the potential and effects these immersive technologies have on business, consumers, health care, and education.
-Our objective is to advance academic knowledge on immersive technologies and provide interested parties with the newest insights to make the best-informed decisions on where and how to use VR and AR in their daily activities in order to increase their performance.
+The expert practice Immersive Technologies seeks to unite academic researchers from different disciplines (e.g., marketing, economics, operations and technology management, culture and communication, psychologists, and health care) and experts from practice (e.g., managers, psychologists, museum directors) to research the potential and effects these immersive technologies have on business, consumers, health care, and education.
+Our mission is to advance academic understanding of VR and AR, while equipping stakeholders with cutting-edge insights to make informed, strategic decisions about integrating these technologies into their daily operations—ultimately enhancing performance and value creation.

 Research Projects